 College of Engineering and ComputingJana Košecká has taught at George Mason University since 1999.
 Her research interests are the acquisition of static, dynamic, and semantic models of environments by means of visual sensing, object recognition, scene parsing, and human- robot interaction.
 She has over 90 selected publications in referred journals and conferences and is a coauthor of a monograph titled, Invitation to 3D Vision: From Images to Geometric Models.

-Associate Professor Computer Science College of Engineering and ComputingSean Luke is the head of the George Mason University Autonomous Robotics Laboratory.
+Professor Computer Science School of ComputingSean Luke is the head of the George Mason University Autonomous Robotics Laboratory.
 He has taught at George Mason University since 2000.
 His areas of interest and expertise include stochastic optimization and metaheuristics, evolutionary computation, multi-agent systems and multi-agent learning, autonomous robotics and robot swarms, and simulation development.
 He is the author of Essentials of Metaheuristics, and of several very widely used open-source software packages, including the MASON multi-agent simulator and the ECJ evolutionary computation toolkit.

 College of Engineering and ComputingDegrees PhD, Computer Science, Rice University Master of Science, Computer Science, Clarkson University Bachelor of Science, Computer Science, State University of New York College at Fredonia